FredYuL/HealthChatBot/README.md

 **Note**: Ensure compatibility between the versions of TensorFlow, NumPy, and Python.
 For best results, use Python 3.7 or 3.8 with the matching versions listed in `requirements.txt`.

+### OpenAI API Key
+Replace the API Key on line 126 in app.py with your true API Key to avoid problems with GPT API.

 ---

 ## Optional: Retrain the Model